 4. Go Souvenir Shopping at Dong Xuan Market

 Dong Xuan Market is the biggest and most central market in Hanoi.
 For anyone who is unfamiliar with Asian markets, it can be a unique experience.
 It’s chaotic, hot, sweaty, loud and full of people.
 This market sells everything under the sun – anything you need you’ll find it there.
 Unlike Ben Thanh market in Saigon or other markets throughout Vietnam, Dong Xuan market doesn’t pander as much to tourists so souvenir stalls make up a very small portion of the market.
 You may find a souvenir to take home there but if you don’t, you’ll still walk away with a unique experience.
 If you don’t have any luck with souvenirs at the market, take a look down Hang Gai or Hang Hom streets.
-For a detailed list of what to buy in Northern Vietnam, check out our previous shopping blog.
+For a detailed list of what to buy in Northern Vietnam, check out our previous shopping guide blogpost.
 Remember to bargain!

 5. See the Long Bien Bridge

 After a short afternoon stroll through the market, we recommend that you take a trip to Long Bien bridge before sunset.
 Just a short taxi ride away from Hoan Kiem, this bridge connects two parts of Hanoi and goes over the Red River.
 This bridge has a very interesting history – it was designed by Gustave Eiffel (of Eiffel Tower fame) and built by Dayde & Pille of Paris during the French occupation of Indochina.
 It was at that point one of the longest bridges in Indochina and an architectural marvel.
 Many parts of the bridge were destroyed during the Vietnam War and some of that damage can still be seen today.
 Restoration efforts have been ongoing for many years, but the bridge has remained in use almost the entire time for small vehicles and pedestrians.